Communion of Reformed Evangelical Churches: Doctrine

 The CREC rejects both modernism and fundamentalism.
 It has published a number of "memorials", which among other things affirm Young Earth creationism, deprecate government schooling, and reject women in combat.
 While non-partisan, CREC churches are "uniformly hostile to the leftist agenda".
 They generally accept the doctrine of sphere sovereignty.
+According to Agence France-Presse, the CREC "holds deeply conservative, patriarchal views about family, society and the role of religion in politics," including that "America was founded as a Christian nation".
+Samuel Perry, writing for The Conversation, suggests that "CREC churches adhere to a highly patriarchal and conservative interpretation of Scripture."
 According to religion scholar Julie Ingersoll, the CREC is strongly influenced by Christian Reconstructionism.

 The CREC includes adherents of Federal Vision theology.

 Worship and government

 Paedocommunion is a CREC distinctive, and churches generally practise covenant renewal worship.
 Household voting is common.